-At Wicked Joe it is our mission to source exceptional coffee from around the world and guarantee sustainable wages for the farmers who grow our wonderful beans.
+At Wicked Joe Organic Coffees it is our mission is to produce exceptional coffees using sustainable business practices from crop to cup.
 By solely purchasing from Fair Trade and Organic certified farmers, we can ensure just that.
 All of our coffees are grown under environmentally friendly conditions- preserving the land, enhancing the quality of crops, and aiding to maintain a healthy surrounding eco-system.
 We have had the privilege of being able to visit most of our coffee partners from around the world.
 Here are a few of our favorites:

 Located in the Gayo Highlands of Sumatra, Ketiara was founded in 2009 and joined the Fair Trade movement in 2011.
 Despite Ketiara's young age, it is one of the most well-known and respected cooperatives of the region.
 Their dedication to excellence and innovation has resulted in consistently delicious coffee.
 The Gayonese society is traditionally male-dominated, which makes it even more impressive that Ketiara is made up of over 50% women.
 These women work hard to create opportunities for themselves and others in the surrounding community.
 They invest a portion of their Fair Trade Premiums directly back into the farms to improve productivity and maintain quality.
 Other initiatives include improving health, education, public infrastructure, and helping to protect the ecosystem of the nearby Leuser National Park.